 - Listen to concerns

-- Provide feedback, suggest appropriate on campus resources, and explore options to resolve those concerns (either following paths on the department flowchart or through alternate pathways)
+- Provide feedback, suggest appropriate on campus resources, and explore options to resolve those concerns (either following paths on the department flowchart (PDF) or through alternate pathways)

 - Facilitate dialogues, or serve as liaisons, between the concerned parties to resolve concerns and reach an informal resolution